Logmanager documentation

 Rules for Classifiers

-Classifier can end with blocks:
+Classifiers can end with these blocks:

 • pass to parser: final block for transfer of the message to parser,